DENG-MIT/Arrhenius.jl/README.md

 `Arrhenius.jl` is designed with following in mind:

-* combustion software 2.0
+* Combustion software 2.0
-* differential programing
+* Differential programing
-* combustion physics informed machine learning
+* Physics informed machine learning
-* combustion simulation education.
+* Combustion simulation education.

 We are in an early-development.
 Expect some adventures and rough edges.